 The table below explains the arguments that are supplied to this function:

-Further exact match Vlookup examples are provided on the Microsoft Office website.
+For further exact match Vlookup examples, see the Microsoft Office website.